walshg3/walshg3.github.io/_posts/2019-02-15-iris-decision-tree.md

 published: true
 ---

-On Episode 2 of the Google Developers Machine Learning Recipes with Josh Gordon [Youtube series](https://goo.gl/KewA03) we are looking at the Iris Flowers Data set and are going to attempt to make a Decision Tree using TensorFlow.
+On Episode 2 of the Google Developers Machine Learning Recipes with Josh Gordon [Youtube series](https://goo.gl/KewA03) we are looking at the Iris Flowers Data set and are going to attempt to make a Decision Tree using TensorFlow to classify 3 different species of iris flowers.

 ## Prerequisites
 I am using MacOS for my development so if you are running Linux, Windows, or are throwing rocks to make sparks you might need to change accordingly.
 I used conda ([Anacondas](https://docs.anaconda.com/anaconda/navigator/) Package Manager) to create a python environment for the application.